 For a shareholder proposal to be considered for inclusion in the Company's proxy statement for next year's annual meeting, a written proposal must be received by the Secretary at the Company's principal executive offices no later than January 1, 2004.
 If the Company changes the date of next year's annual meeting by more than 30 days from the date of this year's annual meeting, then the deadline is a reasonable time before the Company begins to print and mail its proxy materials.
-Shareholders should also be aware that shareholder proposals must comply with SEC regulations regarding inclusion of shareholder to raise a proposal (including director nominations) from the floor during next year's annual meeting, the Secretary must receive a written notice of the proposal no later than April 11, 2004 and no earlier than March 12, 2004, and it must contain the additional information required by the Company's bylaws.
+Shareholders should also be aware that shareholder proposals must comply with SEC regulations regarding inclusion of shareholder proposals in company-sponsored proxy materials.
+In order for a shareholder to raise a proposal (including director nominations) from the floor during next year's annual meeting, the Secretary must receive a written notice of the proposal no later than April 11, 2004 and no earlier than March 12, 2004, and it must contain the additional information required by the Company's bylaws.
 Shareholders may obtain a complete copy of the Company's bylaws by submitting a written request to the Secretary at the Company's principal executive offices.
-If the Company advances the date of next year's annual meeting by more than 30 days or delays the date of next year's annual meeting by more than 60 days from the date contemplated at this year's annual meeting, in order for the proposal to be timely, the Company must receive a shareholder's written proposal or nomination at the Company sprincipal executive offices no later than the close of business on the date which is 60 days before the date of next year's annual meeting date is publicly announced, whichever is later, and no earlier than 90 days before the date of next year's annual meeting.
+If the Company advances the date of next year's annual meeting by more than 30 days or delays the date of next year's annual meeting by more than 60 days from the date contemplated at this year's annual meeting, in order for the proposal to be timely, the Company must receive a shareholder's written proposal or nomination at the Company's principal executive offices no later than the close of business on the date which is 60 days before the date of next year's annual meeting or 10 days following the day on which the meeting date is publicly announced, whichever is later, and no earlier than 90 days before the date of next year's annual meeting.